Speed KillsData comm over cheap serial links might be more cost effective than other, faster, options.

 I**2 C doesn't force one controller to be the perpetual bus master.
 Any device can assume control of the bus, so multiple processors can be attached.
 An arbitration scheme resolves conflicts between simultaneous requests for control of the bus.

-For the purpose of controller communications, probably the best advantage of I**2 C over RS-232 is its well defined protocol.
+advantage of I**2 C over RS-232 is its well defined protocol.
 RS-232 just shoots data between two fixed devices - each had better know what proprietary protocol, if any, is being used.
 I**2 C supports an addressing scheme, so when many different devices are connected to the same two wires a particular unit can be selected.
 Once a connection is established between a device and the current bus master, then data is transferred in precisely measured blocks; after the last block another master can gain control of the bus.
 Thus, like IEEE-488 or SCSI, any device that understands the communication protocol can be connected to the I**2 C interface.
 Unlike SCSI, the communications protocol is fairly simple, so real systems are pretty easy to implement.